What Does PR Mean In Track? 12 Tips for a Breakthrough Performance.

 And...

-If you want to have a breakthrough performance and run a PR, you’ve got to do this.
+If you want to have a breakthrough performance and run a personal record, you’ve got to do this.

 Talk to your coach to get confirmation that you have the fitness to run the PR.
 Then coach yourself by telling yourself, “I do hard things.”
 I know this is true, that you do hard things, even though I don’t know you.
 You’ve trained for months, and you’ve done dozens of hard workouts, right?
 You’ve trained in bad weather and still executed the day’s training plan, right?
 Trust me – you’ve got the mental skills needed to PR!
 You’ve got this!